County Galway Ireland · Co. Galway · Barna Save · Share

 By car

-Galway city centre west on the R336.
-Eight kilometres, fifteen minutes depending on traffic.
-Parking at the pier, the woods entrance, or the village strip.
+From Galway city centre, west on the R336 (the Barna road) along the coast.
+Seven kilometres, about fifteen minutes depending on traffic.
+Parking at the pier, the woods, Silverstrand and along the village strip.

 By bus